mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 #### Turbo under the hood

-As we have seen at the beginning of this week's material, Turbo frame blocks are identified and separated with ```id``` tags and caught by the controller with the ```turbo_frame_request?```method.
+As we have seen at the beginning of this week's material, Turbo Frame blocks are identified and separated with ```id``` tags and caught by the controller with the ```turbo_frame_request?```method.
 The controller then queries the model for the data needed and sends the updated part of HTML to the view.
-With the help of id tags, only the specific part inside ```<turbo-frame>``` is updated without having to refresh the entire page.
+With the help of ID tags, only the specific part inside ```<turbo-frame>``` is updated without having to refresh the entire page.

 Turbo Frames is built on the concept of [AJAX](https://www.w3schools.com/xml/ajax_intro.asp).
 In a traditional Rails application, a typical HTTP request (like ```GET```) would involve the controller processing the page load request and querying the model's database before delivering an entire HTML page back to the browser.
 With AJAX, and by extension Turbo Frames, instead of returning a full HTML page, only a section of the page is updated.
 This leads to faster loading as the application doesn't have to reload all data from the database.
 Turbo utilizes JavaScript to manipulate the [HTML DOM](https://www.w3schools.com/js/js_htmldom.asp) of the page, eliminating the need for us to write any JavaScript code ourselves!